FRONTLINE SUPPORT WORKER – JOB DESCRIPTION

-Frontline Support Workers are responsible for maintaining a stable and supportive environment providing solutions-based interventions, care and support to the residents at the Unity Project 24 hours a day.
+Frontline Support Workers are responsible for maintaining a stable and supportive environment providing solutions-based interventions, care and support to the residents at the Unity Project, 24 hours a day.
 At least two frontline support workers are on shift at all times.
 The position requires that the person be able to perform daily responsibilities, adequately analyze and act upon conflicts among community members, maintain a resident caseload and communicate effectively with other staff and residents.
 Frontline Support Workers report to the Frontline Team Leaders.
-Note for Overnight Shifts and Relief, Case Management responsibilities are reduced.
+Note: Case Management responsibilities are reduced for Overnight Shifts and Relief.

 Support Participants through a Housing First Approach

 - Create an environment for participants to be supported on their path to housing and stability.